Jordann8/SimpleCalculator/README.md

 # SimpleCalculator

 This is a simple calculator app built with HTML, CSS, JS.
 It performs basic arithmetic operations and supports decimal and negative numbers.

+## Features

+*   Addition, subtraction, multiplication, and division.
+*   Decimal and negative number support.
+*   Display of current expression and result.
+*   Clear and delete functionality.
+*   Evaluation of expressions.

+## Installation

+1. Clone the repository: `git clone [repository URL]`
+2. Navigate to the project directory: `cd [project directory]`
+3. Install dependencies: `npm install` (if using npm)
+4. Run the app: `npm start` (or similar command)

+## Usage

+1. Open the app.
+2. Enter numbers and operators using the buttons.
+3. Press "=" or Enter to calculate the result.
+4. Use "C" to clear the current expression.
+5. Use "-" to delete the last character.